Cornish language: Culture

 The Celtic Congress and Celtic League are groups that advocate cooperation amongst the Celtic Nations in order to protect and promote Celtic languages and cultures, thus working in the interests of the Cornish language.

-There have been films such as Hwerow Hweg, some televised, made entirely, or significantly, in the language.
+There have been films such as Hwerow Hweg, some televised, made entirely, or significantly, in Cornish.
 Some businesses use Cornish names.

 Cornish has significantly and durably affected Cornwall's place-names as well as Cornish surnames and knowledge of the language helps the understanding of these ancient meanings.
 Cornish names are adopted for children, pets, houses and boats.

 There is Cornish literature, including spoken poetry and song, as well as traditional Cornish chants historically performed in marketplaces during religious holidays and public festivals and gatherings.

 There are periodicals solely in the language, such as the monthly An Gannas, An Gowsva and An Garrick.
 BBC Radio Cornwall has a news broadcast in Cornish and sometimes has other programmes and features for learners and enthusiasts.
-Local newspapers such as the Western Morning News have articles in Cornish and newspapers such as The Packet, The West Briton and The Cornishman have also been known to have Cornish features.
-There is an online radio service in Cornish called Radyo an Gernewegva, publishing a one-hour podcast each week, based on a magazine format.
+Local newspapers such as the Western Morning News have articles in Cornish, and newspapers such as The Packet, The West Briton, and The Cornishman have also been known to have Cornish features.
+There is an online radio and TV service in Cornish called Radyo an Gernewegva, publishing a one-hour podcast each week, based on a magazine format.
 It includes music in Cornish as well as interviews and features.

 The language has financial sponsorship from sources including the Millennium Commission.
 A number of language organisations exist in Cornwall: Agan Tavas (Our Language), the Cornish sub-group of the European Bureau for Lesser-Used Languages, Gorsedh Kernow, Kesva an Taves Kernewek (the Cornish Language Board) and Kowethas an Yeth Kernewek (the Cornish Language Fellowship).

 There are ceremonies, some ancient, some modern, that use the language or are entirely in the language.